-\paragraph{Method BestSet} This works similarly to the previous method: for a given load, the DCOPF is solved for a range of $c_S$ values.
-In this case, however, only the active set corresponding to the value of $c_S$ that returns the best value of the upper-level objective function is kept to be part of the database.
+\paragraph{Method BestSet} This works similarly to the previous method, as shown in Figure~\ref{fig:meth4}: for a given load vector, the DCOPF is solved for a range of $c^\text{S}$ values.
+In this case, however, only the active set corresponding to the value of $c^\text{S}$ that returns the best value of the upper-level objective function is kept to be part of the database.
 The intention here is to keep only the active sets corresponding to optimal points of the bilevel problem.

-\subsubsection{Decision Tree training}
+\subsubsection{Decision Tree Training}

 Once the database is created, a DT is trained in order to later predict, for any given value of the parameters of the lower-level problem, the set of active constraints to apply.
 A decision tree is a classifier that keeps splitting the data according to one of the features of the input until reaching a separation per class.
 It consists of nodes, which represent decisions made based on a given feature, branches, and leaves, which are the final nodes, in which the class is selected.
 Figure \ref{fig:DT} shows representations of such decision trees.